Unusual Malaysian Drinks You Want To Try

 Chinese herbal medicated tea is a herbal mixture made with 15 natural herbs.

-They also take the drink when it was too hot or overtaxed by rich, spicy food and curries.
+They also take the drink when it is too hot or overtaxed by rich, spicy food and curries.

 Unusual Malaysian Drinks You Want To Try

-When you see these stainless stell boilers, you will find Medicated Herbal Tea (Chinese)
+When you see these stainless steel boilers, you will find Medicated Herbal Tea (Chinese)

 Malaysian Drinks From The Chinese Community